 Want a good thesaurus?
 Here's one:

 Alternatively, you can use the free and inferior http://www.roget.org/

-If anyone wants to check up on what I'm doing now I'll have it all here.
-I'm #newbie so don't expect too much from around here.
+If anyone wants to check up on what I'm doing now I (should) have it all here.
 Below are updates to the project(s) I'm working on right now.